Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 The HAL is an abstraction over the platform specific way to communicate over SPI.

 The bindings already contain HALs for the following platforms.
-For other platforms, a custom HAL must be implemented.
+For other platforms, a custom HAL must be implemented (see below).

 * :ref:`HAL Arduino <api_bindings_uc_hal_arduino>` for Arduino compatible boards with an AVR or ARM processor
 * :ref:`HAL Arduino ESP32 <api_bindings_uc_hal_arduino_esp32>` for Arduino compatible boards with ESP32 processor